AC Sparta Prague: 1990s to present

 Sparta has achieved a number of international successes, including two Central European Cup titles in the period of "Iron Sparta".
 More recent high points include Sparta's performance in the first year of the UEFA Champions League, in 1991–92.
 Sparta defeated Rangers, then Marseille and reached the semi-final group.
 Playing Barcelona, Dynamo Kyiv and Benfica, Sparta finished second.
 Unlike today's system, only the group winner reached the final.
 Being second in the group, Sparta was unofficially Europe's third or fourth best team.

-Sparta participated in the group stage of Champions League between 1997 and 2006.
+Sparta participated in the group stage of Champions League 7 times between 1997 and 2006.
 The club enjoyed their best Champions League performances in the 1999–2000 and 2001–02 seasons, reaching the now-defunct second group stage on both occasions.
 In 1999–2000, it won its initial group under the management of Ivan Hašek, and was then third in the quarter-final group.
 In that group, Sparta came up against a Barcelona squad which went on to reach the semi-finals.

 In the 2001–02 season, Sparta was drawn against the eventual winners of both the European competitions during the course of its run.
 Feyenoord lost twice to Sparta in the champions league group stage and managed to qualify for the UEFA Cup, which it went on to win.
 Sparta went on to meet Real Madrid in the quarter-final that year.
 Sparta did not qualify for the group stage in 2002–03, when it was beaten by the Belgian club Genk in the third round of qualifying.
 2003–04 saw Sparta take on two Italian giants; initially, the club beat Lazio in the group stage, but after an initial draw Sparta failed to get into the quarter-finals past Milan.
 The group stage in 2004–05 did not work out at all well for Sparta.
 After drawing with Manchester United at the sold-out Toyota Arena, the other matches were lost and the club finished last in the group with the club achieving their worst-ever return of just one point from the six matches.